Ontario Judges Chastise SLASTO Executive Chair for “Reviewing” Accident Benefits Decision

 Shuttleworth v.
 Licence Appeal Tribunal

-This past June, it came to light in an Ontario Superior Court decision that LAT’s arbitrators may not be acting independently, as the law requires.
+Recently, it came to light in an Ontario Superior Court decision that LAT’s arbitrators may not be acting independently, as the law requires.
 Apparently, LAT maintained an unwritten policy allowing officials from the tribunal’s parent agency–Safety, Licensing Appeals and Standards Tribunals Ontario (SLASTO)–to review and possibly change adjudicators’ decisions.

 Although the Superior Court did not rule directly on the propriety of SLASTO’s actions, it did order a new hearing in the case presented.